tomignarri/Make-A-Note-1.1/README.md

 # Make A Note

 ## General info
-Make A Note is a notetaking app for iOS, created on XCode
+Make A Note is a notetaking app for iOS, created on XCode.
+Write notes and save them to your iOS device.

 ## Technologies
 * XCode
 * Swift

 ## Contributors
-Developemnt:
+Development:
 Tom Ignarri

 Logo: